beeminder/uvi/README.md

 It sounds like that process wants more automation but it's fraught.
 For example, it especially might not be worth trying to duplicate Twitter's interface and automatically tweeting.
 There are too many things like expanding @-mentions that wouldn't work as well outside of Twitter.
+And I even like manually updating the Beeminder meta graph because I give

 Update: Since Twitter doubled its character limit we decided to self-impose 160 characters as the max length for a UVI.